| | | | |

 Trust me, it’s the best.

-Amazon has tons of great floatie options, like pizza shaped rafts and the avocado with a removable pit pictured below.
-Although these cutesy rafts are great for pics, I prefer a raft with cupholders for added functionality.
+Amazon has tons of great floatie options, like pizza-shaped rafts and the avocado with a removable pit.
+Although these cutesy rafts are great for pics, I prefer a raft with cupholders for added functionality (like the one I’m floating on below at Arca Hotel in West Bay).

 24. Portable Clothesline